jesper-olsen/mandelbrot-nu/README.md

 ### Other Language Implementations

 This project compares the performance and features of Mandelbrot set generation in different languages.
+Single Thread/Multi-thread shows the number of seconds it takes to do a 5000x5000 calculation.

 | Language    | Repository                                                         | Single Thread   | Multi-Thread |
 | :--------   | :----------------------------------------------------------------- | ---------------:| -----------: |